keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/QAU6tof.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-Copy the  the “upload” folder into “c:\inetpub\wwwroot” by dragging in and rename "upload" to osTicket.
+Copy the  the “upload” folder into “c:\inetpub\wwwroot” by dragging it and rename "upload" to osTicket.
 </p>
 <br />